-Pursuant to the MDD and MDR, medical devices are classified into different classes on the basis of their invasiveness and the duration of their use.
-The classification serves as a basis for determining the conformity assessment procedures that apply to medical devices to be eligible to receive a CE Marking.
-The conformity assessment procedures for Class I devices can be carried out, as a general rule, under the sole responsibility of the manufacturer, while for devices of other classes, the involvement of a notified body is required.
-The extent of the involvement of such body in the development and manufacturing of a device varies according to the class under which it falls, with Class III devices being subject to the greatest degree of supervision.
+Pursuant to the MDD and MDR, medical devices are classified into different classes based on their invasiveness and the duration of their use.
+This classification serves as a basis for determining the conformity assessment procedures that apply to medical devices that are eligible to receive a CE Mark.
+The conformity assessment procedures for Class I devices can be carried out, generally, under the sole responsibility of the manufacturer, while for devices of other classes, the involvement of a notified body is required.
+The extent of the involvement of such a body in the development and manufacturing of a device varies according to the class under which it falls, with Class III devices being subject to the greatest degree of supervision.
 All of the devices currently marketed by us are Class I, IIa and IIb devices.